 - Find out more about Equity and Diversity

-The University has over 75 HDCOs trained to assist staff and students with concerns about discrimination, sexual harassment and bullying
+The University has over 75 HDCOs trained to assist staff and students with concerns about discrimination, sexual harm and bullying

 - Find out more about Harassment and Discrimination Contact Officers